JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ```

 {{< callout type="warning" >}}
-The only DNS to point is the one for Traefik, the rest is done automatically as per the labels!
+The **only DNS** you need to point is the one for Traefik, the rest is done automatically as per the labels!
 {{< /callout >}}

 ```sh